Contributor: Staff at Timberline Knolls Treatment Center

-If these behaviors describe you, or someone you know, seeking help from a professional is advised.
+If these behaviors describe you or someone you know, seeking help from a professional is advised.

 The opinions and views of our guest contributors are shared to provide a broad perspective of eating disorders.
-These are not necessarily the views of Eating Disorder Hope, but an effort to offer discussion of various issues by different concerned individuals.
+These are not necessarily the views of Eating Disorder Hope, but an effort to offer a discussion of various issues by different concerned individuals.

-Published on EatingDisorderHope.com
+Originally Published January 20, 2015, on EatingDisorderHope.com